The role of shape disorder in the collective behaviour of aligned fibrous matter: Mechanical properties of fiber stacks

 \subsubsection{Single mode disorder systems (SMD)}

 Numerical simulations on disordered systems (SMD) distinctly exhibit non-linear elastic behavior (see Fig.~\ref{figsimurefsmd}).
-The compression behaviour is determined by phase shift randomness, and the distribution of wavelengths plays only a minor role, see also ESI for numerical results on a wider range of disorder parameters.
+The compression behaviour is determined by randomness of phase shift, and the distribution of wavelengths plays only a minor role as shown in the ESI section S2.
 A simple analytical approach accounting for phase disorder for a sinusoidal spontaneous shape of wavelength $\lambda$ and amplitude $D_0$ allows calculating the normalized stress as

 where $2\pi u_{max}=\arccos{\left(D/D_0-1\right)}$.
-Numerical simulation data follows a master curve well described by our prediction without any fitting parameters.
-We also obtained similar results for different fiber systems covering a range of parameters $\kappa$, $\lambda$ and $D_0$ (see also ESI).
+Numerical simulation data is well described by eqn (\ref{pressure_q_dis}) without any fitting parameters.
+We also show in the ESI (section S2) numerical results for different fiber systems covering a range of parameters $\kappa$, $\lambda$ and $D_0$.